The mission of the Division of Gynecology is:

 - To advance state-of-the-art care through outstanding clinical and basic research

 - To be a resource for community physicians through the institution of regular Continuing Medical Education (CME activities)

 Responsibility for carrying out the Department’s gynecological mission is shared by two academic divisions.

 The Division of Gynecology includes medical and surgical specialists in refractory gynecological problems.
-This Division, led by Joseph Schaffer, M.D., practices in both UT Southwestern University Hospitals and Clinics and Parkland Health & Hospital systems.
+This Division, led by Joseph Schaffer, M.D., practices in both UT Southwestern University Hospitals and Clinics and Parkland Health & Hospital System.
 In addition to medical management of difficult gynecological problems, they also offer minimally invasive and robotic surgical options.

 With clinical practices in both the UT Southwestern Hospitals and Clinics and the Parkland Health & Hospital System, the Gynecology Division reaches women across all socioeconomic strata and ethnicity, underscoring our fundamental belief that both private and public clinical service can and must be done well.

 Our faculty have published a companion textbook to Williams Obstetrics called Williams Gynecology.